 Randall Shortland, Digital Experience Co-ordinator of North Hertfordshire Homes discussed the power of 'Theory of Mind' and how this can help an organisation’s channel-shift agenda.
 A fantastic example of how words, phrases and placement can play such an important role in understanding and engagement.

-Thanks you so much for running such a useful event, I fell very grateful to have been invited along
+Thanks you so much for running such a useful event, I feel very grateful to have been invited along

 It is fair to say that we were all extremely excited by the energy, passion and creativity on show and we would like to thank all those that helped to organise such a fantastic day.
 We would also like to extend our thanks to everyone that attended and participated, without your valuable contributions these events would not be possible.